JuliaStellarDynamics/OrbitalElements.jl/README.md

 1. Conversion from (semimajor axis, eccentricity) to (pericentre, apocentre) to (energy, angular momentum), to coordinates aligned with resonance vectors.
 2. Additional support for actions and angles.

-`ComputeFrequenciesAE(ψ,dψ,d2ψ,d3ψ,d4ψ,a,e)` will compute frequencies (Ω₁,Ω₂) given a potential (ψ) plus two derivatives (dψ,d2ψ), for an orbit described by semimajor axis and eccentricity.
+`ComputeFrequenciesAE(ψ,dψ,d2ψ,a,e)` will compute frequencies (Ω₁,Ω₂) given a potential (ψ) plus two derivatives (dψ,d2ψ), for an orbit described by semimajor axis and eccentricity.

-`Θ(ψ,dψ,d2ψ,u,rp,ra)` will compute the anomaly along an orbit, given a potential plus two derivatives.

 -----------------------------